icarobuzz/node-boilerplate/README.md

 # node-boilerplate
-Example server from a nu developer
+Example server from a new developer